LGBTQ community: Buying power

-According to Witeck-Combs Communications, Inc. and Marketresearch.com, the 2006 buying power of United States gays and lesbians was approximately $660 billion and was then expected to exceed $835 billion by 2011.
-Gay consumers can be very loyal to specific brands, wishing to support companies that support the gay community and also provide equal rights for LGBT workers.
+In 2006, the buying power of United States gays and lesbians was approximately $660 billion and was then expected to exceed $835 billion by 2011.
+Gay consumers can be very loyal to specific brands, wishing to support companies that support the gay community and also provide equal rights for LGBTQ workers.
 In the UK, this buying power is sometimes abbreviated to "the pink pound."

-According to an article by James Hipps, LGBT Americans are more likely to seek out companies that advertise to them and are willing to pay higher prices for premium products and services.
-This can be attributed to the median household income compared to same-sex couples to opposite-sex couples. "...studies show that GLBT Americans are twice as likely to have graduated from college, twice as likely to have an individual income over $60,000 and twice as likely to have a household income of $250,000 or more."
+According to an article by James Hipps, LGBTQ Americans are more likely to seek out companies that advertise to them and are willing to pay higher prices for premium products and services.
+This can be attributed to the median household income compared to same-sex couples to opposite-sex couples, as they are twice as likely to have graduated from college, twice as likely to have an individual income over $60,000 and twice as likely to have a household income of $250,000 or more.

 Consumerism

-Although many claims that the LGBT community is more affluent when compared to heterosexual consumers, research has proven that false.
-However, the LGBT community is still an important segment of consumer demographics because of the spending power and loyalty to brands that they have.
-Witeck-Combs Communications calculated the adult LGBT buying power at $830 billion for 2013.
+Although many claims that the LGBTQ community is more affluent when compared to heterosexual consumers, research has proven that false.
+However, the LGBTQ community is still an important segment of consumer demographics because of the spending power and loyalty to brands that they have.
+In 2013, Witeck-Combs Communications calculated the adult LGBTQ buying power at $830 billion.
 Same-sex partnered households spend slightly more than the average home on any given shopping trip.
-But, they also make more shopping trips compared to the non-LGBT households.
+They also make more shopping trips compared to the non-LGBTQ households.
+When comparing the LGBTQ community to heterosexuals they are seen to be more reckless with their spending.

 On average, the difference in spending with same-sex partnered home is 25 percent higher than the average United States household.
 According to the University of Maryland gay male partners earn $10,000 less on average compared to heterosexual men.
 However, partnered lesbians receive about $7,000 more a year than heterosexual married women.
 Hence, same-sex partners and heterosexual partners are about equal concerning consumer affluence.

-The LGBT community has been recognized for being one of the largest consumers in travel.
+The LGBTQ community has been recognized for being one of the largest consumers in travel.
 Travel includes annual trips, and sometimes even multiple annual trips.
-Annually, the LGBT community spends around $65 billion on travel, totaling 10 percent of the United States travel market.
-Many common travel factors play into LGBT travel decisions, but if there is a destination that is especially tailored to the LGBT community, then they are more likely to travel to those places.
+Annually, the LGBTQ community spends around $65 billion on travel, totaling 10 percent of the United States travel market.
+Many common travel factors play into LGBTQ travel decisions, but if there is a destination that is especially tailored to the LGBTQ community, then they are more likely to travel to those places.